 The Oldest Demand Generation Agencies Demand generation is not merely a buzzword.
 It’s a vital component of business growth and customer acquisition strategy.
 Essentially, it’s a multi-step marketing process, designed to build and nurture interest in a company’s products or services.
 It focuses on hyper-targeting more qualified leads: engaging the right audience, with the right […]

 What is a Heat Map?

 A heat map is a visual representation of data.
 They were first developed by Cormac Kinney in the mid-90s to help traders get ahead of financial markets.
 In digital marketing, a heat map allows marketers to record and quantify how Internet users use their mouse or trackpad and then display this data in a visually appealing way.
 In truth, heat maps are a rather broad category that includes a variety of map types, but we’ll get into those later.

 When using a heat map, the best way to ensure that you’re making accurate inferences is to have enough of a sample size per page and screen before you act on the results.
-This can simply mean making any moves based off of the data returned, like optimizing content, creating ads, or updating blogs.
-For best results, useful sample size is 2,000-3,000 pageviews per screen design or per device.
-In other words, if your heat map is only based off of 50 or so users, you really can’t trust it to represent any accurate data.
+This can simply mean making any moves based on the data returned, like optimizing content, creating ads, or updating blogs.
+For best results, a useful sample size is 2,000-3,000 pageviews per screen design or per device.
+In other words, if your heat map is only based on 50 or so users, you really can’t trust it to represent any accurate data.